mdzaidalam52/cogoport-clone/README.md

 I haven't modified the elements to show drop down memnu in such scenarios where the drop down is being shown after the window width shrinks:
 * Navbar
 * Footer part

+In the `How It Works` section I was not able to figure out how to represent those boxes with respect to the laptop image.
+Therefore I have left that part too.